-Even among tree service companies, tree “topping” is a common practice.
+Even among professional tree service companies, “tree topping” is a common practice.
 This is when trees are cut from the top-down, with little control or discrimination over where and what gets chopped off.
 Unless it's absolutely necessary, this is not the best way to handle a tree trimming job, and it may be harmful to the tree.

-This example is meant to show that it's not always enough to hire a professional tree trimming and removal service near you — you need access to the best, most reliable option in your area.
+This example is meant to show that it's not always enough to hire a local tree trimming service near you.
+You need access to the best, most reliable tree services in your area.

 How Much Does Tree Trimming Cost?

-There's no easy answer for the question of how much a tree service company in your area will charge for trimming — it depends on the size of the job, the number of trees, and other factors.
-The best way to get started is with a free quote.
+There's no easy answer for this question.
+The average price for tree pruning in your area will depend on the size and type of tree (trees 60 feet tall obviously cost more to trim than an 8 foot sapling), the number of trees, and other factors.
+The best way to get an accurate estimate is with a free quote.